ace-wg/ace-extend-dtls-authorize/draft-ietf-ace-extend-dtls-authorize.md

 --- abstract

-This document updates the CoAP-DTLS profile for ACE described in RFC 9202 by specifying that the profile applies to TLS as well as DTLS.
+This document updates the Datagram Transport Layer Security (DTLS) Profile for Authentication and Authorization for Constrained Environments (ACE) specified in RFC 9202 by specifying that the profile applies to Transport Layer Security (TLS) as well as Datagram TLS (DTLS).

 --- middle

 # Introduction

-{{RFC9202}} only specifies the use of DTLS {{RFC9147}} but works equally well for TLS {{RFC8446}}.
-For many constrained implementations, CoAP over UDP {{RFC7252}} is the first choice, but when deploying ACE in networks controlled by other entities (such as the Internet), UDP might be blocked on the path between the client and the RS, and the client might have to fall back to CoAP over TCP {{RFC8323}} for NAT or firewall traversal.
+{{RFC9202}} only specifies the use of Datagram Transport Layer Security (DTLS) {{RFC9147}} but works equally well for Transport Layer Security (TLS) {{RFC8446}}.
+For many constrained implementations, Constrained Application Protocol (CoAP) over UDP {{RFC7252}} is the first choice, but when deploying Authentication and Authorization for Constrained Environments (ACE) in networks controlled by other entities (such as the Internet), UDP might be blocked on the path between the client and the Resource Server (RS), and the client might have to fall back to CoAP over TCP {{RFC8323}} for NAT or firewall traversal.
 This dual support for security over TCP as well as UDP is already supported by the OSCORE profile {{RFC9203}}.

 This document updates {{RFC9202}} by specifying that the profile applies to TLS as well as DTLS.
 It only impacts the transport layer security channel between Client and Resource Server.
 The same access rights are valid in case transport layer security is provided by either DTLS or TLS.
 The same access token can be used by either DTLS or TLS between a given (Client, RS) pair.
-Therefore, the value `coap_dtls` in the `ace_profile` parameter of an
-AS-to-Client response or in the `ace_profile` claim of an access token indicates that either DTLS or TLS can be used for transport layer security.
+Therefore, the value `coap_dtls` in the `ace_profile` parameter of an Authorization Server to Client (AS-to-Client) response or in the `ace_profile` claim of an access token indicates that either DTLS or TLS can be used for transport layer security.

 # Terminology